 Overall, DEGIRO offers access to an extensive range of investment products.
 This offer should satisfy every European Investor.
-For me, this is entirely more than enough products for investors.
+For me, this is more than enough products for investors.

 DEGIRO Account Types

-Let’s start with the Basic account.
+We start with the Basic account.
 It is the default account and the most versatile.
 You have access to every feature except for leverage.
 And you have no extra fees or limitations compared to the other accounts.

-When some investors are selling short, they are selling shares they do not yet have.
+When some investors are selling short, they sell shares they do not yet have.
 Therefore, somebody needs to lend shares.
 In this case (and a few others), DEGIRO will lend your shares to the other investor.